saloyiana/finalProject/README.md

 4. Then you need to add the secret (until the vault be ready), as follows:
   1. `vim secret.yaml`
-  2. copy the below code:
+  2. Copy the below code:
   ``` apiVersion: v1
 kind: Secret
 metadata: